Gay men hijack Proud Boys Twitter hashtag with messages of love, pride

 The words Proud Boys took on a whole new meaning this weekend as gay men flooded Twitter with messages of love and acceptance using the hashtag #ProudBoys.
-The celebration of LGBTQI pride was a clear attempt to drown out voices of the far-right group with the same name, which made headlines after getting a mention from by President Donald Trump during Tuesday's first presidential debate.
+The celebration of LGBTQI pride was a clear attempt to drown out voices of the far-right group with the same name, which made headlines after getting mentioned by President Donald Trump during last week's first presidential debate.

 "Let's replace the hashtag with images of love, positivity and true PRIDE," tweeted Carlos G. Smith, an openly gay member of Florida's House of Representatives.